DanNixon/ansible-testing/README.md

 Currently includes:

-- [An action](./actions/test_role) for testing roles of collections in GitHub Actions
+- [An action](./actions/test_role) for testing roles inside of collections
+- [An action](./actions/lint) for running Ansible Lint on an entire repository
 - Container images for [Ubuntu](./Containerfile.ubuntu) and [Arch](./Containerfile.archlinux) used for Molecule testing of roles